vilmarzti/deepwriting-module/README.md

 ## Errors
 ### Poetry could not install tensorflow 2.1.0
 Run this command and everything should be set `poetry run pip install -U pip`

+### Poetry could not install scikit-learn
+There is a hidden dependency to cython.
+Open a shell with `poetry shell` and run `pip install cython`